pocomane/brewed-in-the-apocalypse/bita.md

 ```
 Bob - Bart look at the motorcycle engine to understand the problem and to fix
 it.

-Scenarist - Ok, here the issue is knowing how an engine works to understand,
-what do not touch, and what to touch to fix it.
-Roll for it.

-Bob - I will use the traits Intelligent, Smart and Quick understanding, so I have a
+I will use the traits Intelligent, Smart and Quick understanding, so I have a
 bonus of 3

 Scenarist - yes, but you have a "Mental stress" harm of 1, so you can add only 2 to